Ethernet Adapter Settings

 Controls the number of memory buffers for received and transmitted data for the network adapter.

-Recommended setting: 1024 for both, or 1024 R and 2048 T, or 2048 for both
+Recommended setting: 1024 for both, or 1024 for Receive and 2048 for Transmit, or 2048 for both

 Large Send Offload / Large Receive Offload